Kids Week: Shows for younger audiences and toddlers

-Kids Week is just around the corner and tickets are already on sale, but with so many shows to choose from it’s hard to know what to pick.
+There’s still three more weeks to book for Kids Week and over 40 top London shows are still available.
+With so many shows to choose from it’s hard to know what to pick.
 Plus, if your child is really young, you may think that they aren’t ready for theatre yet.

 That’s why today we’re going to look at some shows that are made especially for the youngest audiences to help you decide if your child would enjoy a trip to the theatre and where to start.
 These shows are shorter than a usual theatre show, with many of them involving getting involved in the show, singing and dancing along and sometimes even interacting with the performers.

-Remember, during Kids Week (which runs 20 July – 31 August), a child 17 and under goes free with a full paying adult and two more children can attend half price each.
+Remember, despite the name Kids Week runs for the whole of the summer holidays, with some shows even having performances in September, but you must book by 31 August.
+During Kids Week a child 17 and under goes free to the theatre with a full paying adult and two more children can attend half price each.

 Suitable for all ages

-Paddington The Musical is sold out all summer, but the other side of the Thames you can meet Peru’s most famous bear at The Paddington Bear Experience.
+Paddington The Musical is sold out all summer, but on the other side of the Thames you can meet Peru’s most famous bear at The Paddington Bear Experience.
 In this immersive experience, you and your children meet and interact with characters from Deepest Darkest Peru all the way to Windsor Gardens.
-Unlike a traditional theatre show, you’ll be walking around so do bare that in mind.
+Unlike a traditional theatre show, you’ll be walking around to interact with your surroundings, rather than sitting down, so do bear that in mind.
 Babes in arms are allowed although they must have a ticket.
-As an immersive show, timings may vary but it’s likely to be around 70 minutes long.
+As an immersive show, timings may vary but it’s likely to keep you entertained for 70 minutes.

 Suitable for ages 2+